Master of Construction Management Mid-Year Entry

 SATAC Code 3CM206 Deferment Yes - 2 year Intake February and July Enquiries Future Students teamGraduate entry

-Higher Education Study A completed Bachelor's degree with a minimum GPA of 4.5 (out of 7).
+Higher Education Study A completed Bachelor degree or equivalent with a minimum GPA of 4.5 in one of the following allied fields:

 CRICOS 096832K Intake February and July